Borat Sagdiyev: Fictional character biography

 According to various in-character interviews with Sacha Baron Cohen, Borat attended Astana University, where he studied English, journalism and plague research.
-He created five new plagues which "killed over five million goats" in Uzbekistan, the country that he has a strong hatred of.
-Prior to his plague research, Borat worked as an ice maker, "gypsy-catcher", "animal-puller" (one who produces semen from animals) and computer maintenance engineer (specifically removing dead birds which had nested in the vents of computers' casings).
-He now works as a journalist and announcer on Kazakh television.
-This job helps Borat and other Kazakhs "express themselves in ways they otherwise would not have been able to do".
+He created five new plagues which "killed over five million goats" in Uzbekistan, a country that he has a strong hatred of.

 Borat mostly speaks English during his reports.
-His supposed Kazakh language in some scenes is in fact a mix of Hebrew and Polish (both of which Baron Cohen has good knowledge of).
+His supposed Kazakh language in some scenes is in fact a mix of Hebrew and Polish (Baron Cohen is fluent in Hebrew and has lived in Israel).
 Borat usually introduces himself with the term "Jagshemash" ("Jak się masz?", meaning "How are you?" in Polish) and ends reports with "Chenquieh" ("Dziękuję", meaning "Thank you" in Polish).
 He often uses the phrase "Wa wa wee wa!", an expression of surprised delight which came from a skit by Dov Glickman on the popular Israeli comedy show Zehu Ze!.